Vessel-App/vessel-cli/readme.md

 ### SSH

 This project configures an easy way to SSH into the dev environment.
-After you run `vessel init`, check your `~/.ssh/config` file to see a new alias created there.
+After you run `vessel init`, check your `~/.ssh/config` file to see a new entry created there.
 You should be able to SSH to the server without the `vessel` command:

 ```bash
 # SSH via vessel